soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-DestinyVendorCategoryOverlayDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 The details of an overlay prompt to show to a user.
-They are all fairlyself-explanatory localized strings that can be shown.
+They are all fairly self-explanatory localized strings that can be shown.

 ## Schema
 * **Schema Type:** Definition